smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

 In this task, you will create Docker images for the application --- one for the API application and another for the web application.
 Each image will be created via Docker commands that rely on a Dockerfile.

-1. From cloud shell connected to the build agent VM, type the following command to view any Docker images on the VM.
+1. From cloud shell connected to the build agent VM, run the following command to view any Docker images on the VM.
 The list will only contain the mongodb image downloaded earlier.

    ```bash
    docker image ls